Vikash84/DTPcourse2019/README.md

 The results can be then plotted/analysed within R or exported as tab-separated file as

 > write.table(results_DEA_shrinklFC, file="results_DEA.tsv", ,sep="\t", quote=F)

+The two more useful columns are log2FoldChange (which is the log-fold change in base 2) and padj (the p-value adjusted for multiple testing).

 A good explanation and introduction to DESeq2 can be found here: http://www.bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html